 - Customize the new Task Manager

 Let’s get into the details of each one.
-You can open the Task Manager from the Start menu or Win+X menu or by using Ctrl + Shift + Esc on the keyboard.
+To open the Task Manager press Win+X and then press T. You can also press Ctrl+Shift+Esc on the keyboard.
 The first thing you will notice is that the menu and tabs have been moved from the top to the left side.

 1] Overview of tabs in the Task Manager

-We used to have tabs on the top bar of the old Task manager.
-In the new Task manager on Windows 11 2022, the tabs are limited to icons in the left sidebar.
-We need to know each one of them to use the Task manager efficiently.
-There are seven tabs available on the new Task manager.
+We used to have tabs on the top bar of the old Task Manager.
+In the new Task Manager on Windows 11, the tabs are limited to icons in the left sidebar.
+We need to know each one of them to use the Task Manager efficiently.
+There are seven tabs available on the new Task Manager.
 They are:

 - Processes: It shows all the running programs and their processes on your computer.
 You can see them and their disk usage and end them if you choose to.